Undergraduate Commencement: December 15, 2018

-Awarding of Degrees — On cue from the Class Marshal, rise and move into the center aisle.
-When released by the Class Marshal, move to the announcer and present your NAME CARD.
+Awarding of Degrees: On cue from the class marshal, rise and move into the center aisle.
+When released by the class marshal, move to the announcer and present your name card.
 Next, move to the Dean to receive your diploma cover and then to President Carter, where a handshake is extended and a photograph taken.
 Return to your seat and sit down immediately.
 Please follow the directions of the class marshals carefully.

-Following the benediction, the platform party, dignitaries, and faculty will leave the field in the recessional.
-After they have cleared the aisle, the Class Marshals will release you without a recessional.
+Following the benediction, the platform party, dignitaries, and faculty will leave the arena in the recessional.
+After they have cleared the aisle, the class marshals will release you without a recessional.
 This ends the ceremony.

-Should you have any questions concerning participation in the ceremony, please e-mail email@example.com.
+Should you have any questions concerning participation in the ceremony, please email firstname.lastname@example.org.